euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

     </%pyfr:kernel>

 There are several points of note.
-Firstly, the kernel is purely scalar in nature; choices such as how to vectorise a given operation or how to gather data from memory are all delegated to the backend-specific templating engine.
+Firstly, the kernel is purely scalar in nature; choices such as how to vectorize a given operation or how to gather data from memory are all delegated to the backend-specific templating engine.
-All the kernel states is how to perform a required operation at a single point inside of a single element.
+All the kernel specifies is how to perform a required operation at a single point inside of a single element.
 This shields the user from having to understand how data is arranged in memory and permits PyFR to use different memory layouts for different platforms.
 Secondly, we note it is possible to utilise Python when generating the main body of kernels.
 This capability is used to loop over each of the field variables to generate the body of the kernel.